 I have tried to provide tailored information for each of these levels in subheadings below - so do scroll down.

 My experience includes six years of 1-1 and classroom tuition, and I have worked for some of London’s top tutoring agencies and centres.
-I am now looking to further expand my personal 1-1 tutoring base.
-Students I tutor often progress rapidly, attaining and often exceeding their own expected exam grades.
+Students I tutor often progress rapidly, attaining and often succeeding their own expected exam grade.
 I believe that, with dedication and the correct instruction, any student is able to learn mathematics and science.

-I have also recently undertaken research at King’s College London in the field of mathematics education.
+I recently undertook research at King’s College London in the field of mathematics education.
 I have an excellent understanding of educational theory, and its applications to mathematics, and also fully aware of the issues of mathematical education in schools and how these can be overcome.

 I provide tuition for Edexcel, OCR , AQA exam boards in both maths and physics GCSE.
 I can also tutor iGCSE.

 My approach at this level varies.
-Sometimes the student is highly motivated, and is looking to attain a high grade to study at A-level or IB., in which case I will be pushing them academically and trying to achieve a balance of succinct explanation, problem solving, and exam technique within lessons.
+Sometimes the student is highly motivated, and is looking to attain a high grade to study at A-level or IB., in which case I will supporting them and trying to achieve a balance of succinct explanation, problem solving, and exam technique within lessons.
+On the other hand, if the student has fallen behind in class and is finding it difficult to comprehend anything in school, then I will work at filling the knowledge gaps with the student, to allow the student to get back on track to understanding class material once again.

 At A-level I have prepared students in all the main exam boards: Edexcel, OCR, AQA, WJEC and OCR MEI.
-I am happy to provide tuition for any examination in maths (pure, further pure, mechanics, statistics, decision) and physics, including resists of old modular-style legacy exams.
-At IB, I have taught both maths (SL studies, SL & HL) and physics (SL & HL)
+I am happy to provide tuition for any examination in any pure maths, further pure examination, and physics.
+At IB, I have taught both maths (SL studies, SL & HL) and physics (SL & HL).

-The new exams at A-level are now much more rigorous, and place a much larger emphasis on modeling and problem solving.
+The new exams at A-level are now much more rigorous, and place a much larger emphasis on modelling and problem solving.
 Often, students are taught in a “bullet point” way in schools, where connections across different topics are not made – which sometimes makes learning the subject frustrating, as there seem to be an infinitude of different “recipes” for solving different problems.
 An emphasis will be placed on drawing connections and giving the “why” not just the “how to”.
+In the short run, this is more time consuming than giving a simple "recipe", but it is far more malleable to different, more complex, problems which are now appearing in examinations.

 This usually encompasses Oxbridge interview practice and/or entrance exams.

-I provide support for Oxbridge entrance exams in maths, physics and engineering.
+I provide support for Oxbridge interviews in maths, physics and engineering.
 One focus is developing problem-solving skills, especially to the sort of open-ended questions that are given at interview, and finding multiple solutions to a particular problem.
 Another focus is developing communication skills, so that one can verbally explain thought processes with clarity.
-I am also a ballroom dancer, and if required, I can help adjust the non-verbal communication (including posture) of a nervous candidate, to convey a greater sense of confidence.

 Students I tutor come from a wide range of disciplines include undergraduate and postgraduate students of: Maths, Physics, Engineering, Natural Sciences, and Computer Science.

 Often University lecturers equate reading or writing out lecture notes to teaching.
 And this can often lead to difficulties in studying at a higher level, even for those who managed school level studies with ease.
-At university level I try to pull apart lecture notes into digestible and memorable chunks, highlight important results and provide many examples of the theory, encourage rigor in written solutions, and provide model solutions to past paper questions.
-This is easiest if the student is prepared with materials for their own course (e.g. past papers, lecture notes, textbooks) as each University has their own syllabus.
+At university level I try to pull apart lecture notes into digestible and memorable chunks, highlight important results and provide many examples of the theory, encourage rigour in written solutions, and provide model solutions to past paper questions.
+It is vital that the student is prepared with materials for their own course (e.g. past papers, lecture notes, textbooks) as each University has their own syllabus.
+Also, you must be hard working and motivated to learn university material - otherwise tuition is useless.

 A (non-exhaustive) list of courses I have taught are: